The business cloud is ever-growing. Companies of all sizes have replaced their infrastructure with a cloud-based service.

 What’s the Bottom Line?

 AWS can’t be beaten on its breadth of services.
-Though Azure and Google Cloud offer similar major services to AWS in terms of compute, storage and networking, they’re still playing catch up.
+Though Azure and Google Cloud offer similar major services to AWS in terms of computing, storage, and networking, they’re still playing catch up.
 Azure has 100+ and Google Cloud 60+ services, compared to Amazon’s 200+.

 However, the sheer number of services and a pay-as-you-go pricing model makes adding up the costs involved with AWS confusing and difficult.
 Even if there are cost benefits to be had from choosing AWS.

-AWS may have a couple of pitfalls, but it is still the leading IaaS solution.
+AWS may have a couple of pitfalls, but it is still the leading IaaS (internet as a service) solution.
 Azure is generally seen as a solid number two and is beginning to close the competitive gap.
 Google Cloud isn’t quite at the level of the other two yet.
 However, its technological capabilities in areas such as machine learning and analytics make it the right choice for some.

 All in all, you may want to choose an alternative provider if you have certain specific needs and desires.
 But, AWS is currently the superior choice.